Here’s my play by play for installing a Thales nShield Connect network-based HSM into a CentOS linux environment:

 on the client side.
 If not, choose no, and add.

-- The ‘enqiry’ command should spit out details of your Connect now:
+- The ‘enquiry’ command should spit out details of your Connect now:

-- Notice the “unsupported firmware” in the above?
-Your nShield probably came with older firmware than the client software.
+- If you see “unsupported firmware” in the above, your nShield probably came with older firmware than the client software.
 No problem; you extracted what you need earlier, so find it using your RFS server’s IP (not the nShield):

 - Now, if you enabled remote upgrade via the front panel of your nShield Connect, and are coming from a privileged client, upgrade it: